 If you have chosen New & Customers with Direct Debit payments enabled as your Display Option For on the GoCardless configuration page then GoCardless will appear as a payment method on Chargebee's checkout page.

-A customer object will be created in Chargebee, fully equipped with all the details your customer has just entered.
+A customer object will be created in Chargebee, fully equipped with all the details that your customer has just entered.
 Once this customer object exists, Chargebee will take over sending payment instructions to GoCardless i.e. you will be able to initiate payments against the customer directly from Chargebee.

 Option B Use Chargebee's API